Drexel 4180–4185: General information on Merro's manuscripts

 Drexel 4180–4185 is the largest of the three collections and has the most diverse repertory.
 Based on its contents, Monson estimated the date of Drexel 4180–4185 to be between 1615 and 1625, making it the earliest of the three manuscripts attributed to Merro.
 Both Add.
-17792-6 and D 245-7 contain of inscriptions by Merro indicating the manuscripts belonged to him.
+17792-6 and D 245-7 contain inscriptions by Merro indicating the manuscripts belonged to him.
 Such an indication is lacking in Drexel 4180–4185 suggesting that the partbooks were not part of Merro's personal collection but used by the cathedral, "made for informal use of choirmen and their friends."
 However, they are not listed on the Gloucester Cathedral's inventory, indicating either that they were not part of that collection, or were removed before the inventory was made.

 David Fallows hypothesized that the partbooks might have been the possession of Gloucester organists.
 At the cathedral it was the organist's responsibility to copy music for use by the choir.
 Merro, who received an annual salary, might have been commissioned to do the copying because of his legible hand, though not necessarily in an official capacity.
 Unfortunately he was not accurate as many errors exists in the partbooks.